-After the value set changes are implemented in VSAC, the update team schedules an SDWG meeting to review the changes.
-This meeting may occur on a regularly scheduled SDWG call, during a WGM session, or on a separately scheduled call provided that SDWGs rules for quorum are met.
+After the value set changes are implemented in VSAC, the update team schedule time on an SDWG meeting for review.
+This meeting may occur on a regularly scheduled SDWG call, during a WGM session, or on a separately scheduled call provided that SDWG’s rules for quorum are met.
 Value set stakeholders are given at least a 1-week notice so they may either attend the call or provide feedback in writing via email, and that notice must include a reference (i.e., link) to the updated content in VSAC.
+Attendees may also review draft value sets offline using the VSAC Collaboration Tool and basic directions on accessing and using the tool will be included in the email notification.
+(See Appendix C for the process, as of September 2017.)

-If the meeting attendees agree that the value set changes have been implemented correctly, they will vote to approved the changes.
+During the review of draft VSAC changes meeting, if attendees agree that the value set changes have been implemented correctly, they will vote to publish the changes.

-If the meeting attendees decided that the proposed changes have not been implemented correctly, those value sets will return to Step 3 and this process will repeat from there.
+If the attendees decided that the proposed changes have not been implemented correctly, those value sets will return to Step 3 and this process will repeat from there.

 Once value set changes in VSAC are approved, the update team uses the VSAC tools to publish the value sets.
 (See Appendix B for the process, as of July 2017).